by Elizabeth Clarkson, Faria PD

 - Professional learning also involves preparing the digital platforms you currently use to allow teachers to focus on content.
 Using professional learning time to wait while logistics that are out of their control are handled is frustrating and leads to disengagement.

-- For schools using the Atlas platform, consider the following questions in your planning and step off inservice on a productive foot!
+- For schools using the Atlas platform, consider the following questions in your initial planning to establish a productive process.
 For more information about individualizing teacher PD with Atlas, click here.

 - Are all new teachers set up with appropriate log-in information and correctly assigned to courses?